glisignoli/ai-yt-dlp-web/README.md

 A web-based video download manager built with NiceGUI and yt-dlp.

+## AI
+There's not actual 'AI' in this project.
+The project itself was entirely written with Claude Sonnet 4.5 and Visual Studio Code

 ## Features

 - Add videos to a download queue via URL